 Final Thoughts on Quicktate

-I don’t know if transcription for Quicktate could ever equate to more than just extra money, but the work sounds fun, and it’s definitely a legit company.
+Quicktate is not the type of work at home job opportunity that could replace your paycheck, but the work sounds fun, and it’s definitely a legit company.
 If you’re looking to get into transcription, I think this would be a great place to get your feet wet.

 It’s something you could list on your resume when applying to different, higher-paying transcription jobs.
 Another bonus here is that you don’t need special transcription training or experience to get started.
 People enjoy the work at Quicktate for the most part, and pay is on time.